dimacurrentai/mrn-dsl-cpp-eval/README.md

 - protect the branch
 - alter the `.clang-format` and `indent.sh` from `C5T/Current`.

+NOTE TO SELF

+I tried to add `__LINE__` to reference the source `.mrn` file, but things got ugly with Github actions and its preprocessor — spent some time and decided to drop this idea.

 ADD THE NOTE THAT:

 - obviously the `.mrn` files should be renamed to some `.mrn.h`, since they will eventually be replaced.